nccgroup/house/README.md

 **Customize Generated Scripts:** House provides a user interface to tweak its generated scripts.

-**Function Interception:** House provices users with the ability to inspect and interdict live function calls through the use of hook snippets, an interception UI, and a live REPL.
+**Function Interception:** House provides users with the ability to inspect and interdict live function calls through the use of hook snippets, an interception UI, and a live REPL.